-Complaints against school staff (except the headteacher) should be made in the first instance, to Jennifer Young (the Executive Headteacher) via the school office.
+Complaints against school staff (except the headteacher) should be made in the first instance, to Mrs Jenny Young via the school office.
 Please mark them as Private and Confidential.

-Complaints that involve or are about the headteacher should be addressed to Father Harry Wood (the Chair of Governors), via the school office.
-Please mark them as Private and Confidential.

-please note that the Chair of Governors will inform the CEO of any complaint involving or about the headteacher
+Complaints that involve or are about the headteacher should be addressed to Rev Harry Wood via the school office.
+Please mark them as Private and Confidential. please note that the Chair of Governors will inform the CEO of any complaint involving or about the headteacher

-Complaints about any individual governor should be addressed to Father Harry Wood (the Chair of Governors), via the school office.
+Complaints about any individual governor should be addressed to Rev Harry Wood via the school office.
 Please mark them as Private and Confidential.